-Substantial Rehabilitation: Defined as, for the purposes of determining when installation of broadband infrastructure is required, part of substantial rehabilitation of eligible multifamily rental housing projects, as defined by the Program, means work that involves: (1) significant work on the electrical system of the multifamily rental housing.
-"Significant work" means complete replacement of the electrical system or other work for which the pre-construction cost estimate is equal to or greater than seventy-five percent (75%) of the cost of replacing the entire electrical system.
-In the case of multifamily rental housing with multiple buildings with more than four (4) units, "entire system" refers to the electrical system of the building undergoing rehabilitation; or (2) rehabilitation of the multifamily rental housing in which the pre-construction estimated cost of the rehabilitation is equal to or greater than seventy-five percent (75%) of the total estimated cost of replacing the multifamily rental housing after the rehabilitation is complete.
-In the case of multifamily rental housing with multiple buildings with more than four (4) units, the replacement cost must be the replacement cost of the building undergoing rehabilitation.
-24 C.F.R. § 5.100.
+Substantial Rehabilitation: Defined as, for the purposes of determining when installation of broadband infrastructure is required, part of substantial rehabilitation of eligible multifamily rental housing projects, as Unless otherwise defined by the Program, and for the purposes of determining when installation of broadband infrastructure is required, means work that involves: (1) significant work on the electrical systems5 of the multifamily rental housing.
+"Significant work" means when a complete replacement of the electrical systems or other work for which the pre-construction cost estimate is equal to or greater than seventy-five percent (75%) of the cost of replacing the entire electrical work of systems.
+In the case of multifamily rental housing with multiple buildings with more than four (4) units, "entire system" refers to the electrical all the systems of the building undergoing rehabilitation; or (2) rehabilitation of the multifamily rental housing in which the pre-construction estimated cost of the rehabilitation is equal to or greater than seventy-five percent (75%) of the total estimated cost of replacing the multifamily rental housing with multiple buildings with more than seventy-five percent (75%) of the total estimated cost of replacing the multifamily rental housing with multiple buildings with more than four (4) units, the replacement cost must be the replacement cost of the building undergoing rehabilitation.
+24 C.F.R. § 5.100.6